The Symmetry between Arms and Knapsacks: A Primal-Dual Approach for Bandits with Knapsacks: Introduction

-Specifically, we develop a new primal-dual perspective to study the BwK problem.
-Through considering both the primal and dual linear programs (LPs) underlying BwK, we first derive a generic upper bound that works for all BwK algorithms.
+Specifically, we adopt a primal-dual perspective to study the BwK problem.
+Our treatment is new in that we highlight the effects of resources/knapsacks on regret from the dual perspective and define the sub-optimality measure based on the primal and dual problems jointly.
+Specifically, we first derive a generic upper bound that works for all BwK algorithms.
 The upper bound consists of two elements: (i) the number of times for which a sub-optimal arm is played; (ii) the remaining knapsack resource at the end of the horizon.
-It highlights that the arms and knapsacks are of equal importance in determining the regret of a BwK algorithm.
+It emphasizes that the arms and knapsacks are of equal importance in determining the regret of a BwK algorithm.
 By further exploiting the structure of the primal and dual LPs, we develop a new sub-optimality measure for the BwK problem which can be viewed as a generalization of the sub-optimality measure for the MAB problem first derived in \citep{lai1985asymptotically}.
 The sub-optimality measure accounts for both arms and knapsacks, and it aims to distinguish optimal arms from non-optimal arms, and binding knapsacks from non-binding knapsacks.
 We use this measure as a key characterization of the hardness of a BwK problem instance.

 Inspired by these findings, we propose a two-phase algorithm for the problem.
 The first phase of our algorithm is elimination-based and its objective is to identify the optimal arms and binding knapsacks of the BwK problem.
 The second phase of our algorithm utilizes the output of the first phase and it uses the optimal arms to exhaust the remaining resources through an adaptive procedure.
 Our algorithm and analysis feature for its full generality and we only make a mild assumption on the non-degeneracy of the underlying LP.
 In addition, the algorithm requires no prior knowledge of the underlying problem instance.